16. Creation: The Workflow of Autopoiesis

 Option 2: Manual Pull-Request Workflow

-Forcing the Agent to submit a Git PR that a human must manually merge on the host. - Cons: Operational Stagnation.
+Forcing the Agent to submit a VCS PR/Change that a human must manually merge on the host. - Cons: Operational Stagnation.
 It destroys the "Autonomous" nature of the Daemon.
-The Lych becomes a glorified "Code Assistant" rather than a sovereign entity capable of self-directed growth.
+The Lich becomes a glorified "Code Assistant" rather than a sovereign entity capable of self-directed growth.

 Option 3: The Shadow Realm (Lab -> Test -> Promote)